nomad-coe/nomad/docs/pythonlib.md

 pip install nomad-lab
 ```

+!!! attention
-Since NOMAD v1 is still in beta, this will still give you the Python library for
+    Since NOMAD v1 is still in beta, there is no official pypi release. `pip install` will
-the NOMAD v0.10.x version.
+    still give you the Python library for the NOMAD v0.10.x version.

 To install the latest release developer release (e.g. v1) from our servers use:
 ```sh